Sweet Carolina: Gamecocks survive and advance

 Down by double digits, rallying to let a fourth-quarter lead slip from their hands, in most spots, this would be too much for even a team as good as these Gamecocks.
 And yet, they’re still going, still alive in the NCAA Tournament.

-A’ja Wilson’s put-back bucket with 48 second to go made the difference, and her free throws all but sealed the 71-68 victory against No. 8 seed Arizona State.
-USC (29-4) had rallied from down 11 early in the third quarter, gone up by 10 in the fourth before allowing an 11-0 run, and finally escaped the Sun Devils (20-13) with a ticket punched to the regional in Stockton, Calif., to meet the winner of Quinnipiac-Miami.
+A’ja Wilson’s putback bucket with 48 seconds to go made the difference, and her free throws all but sealed the 71-68 victory against No. 8 seed Arizona State.
+USC (29-4) had rallied from down 11 early in the third quarter, gone up by 10 in the fourth before allowing an 11-0 run, and finally escaped the Sun Devils (20-13) with a ticket punched to the regional in Stockton, Calif., to meet Monday’s winner between Quinnipiac and Miami.

 Despite the fact Wilson took all three shots on the two USC possessions after her team fell behind, she didn’t know the ball would come her way.